The Utah Deaf History Collection

 of Deaf Education in Utah

-Regrettably, Dr. Campbell's comprehensive study faced opposition, and his efforts to improve education through fair assessment and placement procedures ultimately failed.
-Nonetheless, his two-year study, initially buried and forgotten, resurfaced in 2007 and gained recognition as a valuable source of information.
-Notably, his study continues to shape the future of Deaf education, offering hope for a fairer system and emphasizing the long-lasting impact of his work.
-The enduring influence of Dr. Campbell's study, which continues to be a guiding light in the field of Deaf education, demonstrates the lasting value of his research and the potential for positive change.
+Dr. Campbell's comprehensive study unfortunately faced significant resistance, leading to the failure of his efforts to improve education through fair assessment and placement procedures.
+Initially buried and hidden, his two-year study was rediscovered in 2007 and gained recognition as a valuable resource.
+Importantly, it continues to influence the future of Deaf education, offering hope for a fairer system and underscoring the lasting impact of his work.
+The enduring influence of Dr. Campbell's study serves as a guiding light in the field of Deaf Education, highlighting the lasting value of his research and the potential for positive change.

-When my father-in-law, Kenneth L. Kinner, who graduated from the Utah School for the Deaf in 1954 and is the Deaf father of two Deaf children, Deanne and Duane, learned about my interest in Deaf Education History in Utah, he dug Dr. Campbell's book out of the dust and gave it to me.
-I utilized the book during my research for the history website and subsequently donated it to the UVU Sutherland Archives.
-You can find more information about Dr. Campbell's 'Comprehensive Study of Deaf Education in Utah' on this website.
+My father-in-law, Kenneth L. Kinner, who graduated from the Utah School for the Deaf in 1954 and is the proud father of two Deaf children, Deanne and Duane, was thrilled when he learned about my interest in Deaf Education history.
+He dug Dr. Campbell's book out of the dust and handed it to me.
+I was delighted to use it in my research for a history website, and I eventually donated it to the UVU Sutherland Archives.
 We were committed to ensuring Dr. Campbell's book was not forgotten or buried again.
-Thank you, Ken, for caring for Dr. Campbell's book and keeping it safe all these years!
+Thank you, Ken, for taking such good care of Dr. Campbell's book all these years!

 The Collection of Don Curtis Jacobs'